Algomorph/ext_argparse/README.md

 (*) Also of note is that `easyargs` and `$click_` in a sense support code-completion of the arguments, since they provide a one-to-one mapping between function parameters and CLI parameters.
 In contrast, `ext_argparse` does this directly via the fields of the user-provided parameter enumeration, i.e. any class extending `ParameterEnum` (see usage below).

+`hydra` deserves an honorable mention here.
+It supports code-completion, and arguably in a better way than `ext_argparse`, via Python's built-in [dataclasses](https://docs.python.org/3/library/dataclasses.html).
+The only downside to that approach is that documentation strings cannot yet be handled and it's not clear how to provide support for such, although that issue is being [discussed](https://github.com/facebookresearch/hydra/issues/633). `hydra` is the only library besides `ext_argparse` that naturally handles Enums and allows to override configuration file arguments from the command line.
+It also provides several other features that `ext_argparse` currently doesn't: argument override rules, config groups, etc.

 ## Installation